TimothyAbramov/Daily-Electricity-in-Romania--2019-2023--EDA/README.md

-Explorationg of Electricity Production in Romania, for years 2019-2022.
+Exploration of Electricity Production in Romania, for years 2019-2022.

 Dataset used includes daily Production and Consumption figures in GWh.
 Production is split by Technology Type in the dataset.